saga0619/HID_BLE_relay_dongle/README.md

 ## Related Project: HID BLE Relay Host

 To fully utilize this firmware, you can use the **HID BLE Relay Host**, a macOS application that complements this dongle by:
-- Capturing HDMI video from a USB capture card.
-- Relaying keyboard inputs over BLE to this dongle.
+- Relaying keyboard & mouse inputs over BLE to this dongle.

 Visit the **HID BLE Relay Host** repository for more information:
-[HID BLE Relay Host](https://github.com/saga0619/HID_BLE_relay_host)
+[HID BLE Relay Host](https://github.com/saga0619/HID_BLE_relay_host) HID BLE Relay Host Captures HDMI video from a USB capture card, and send keyboard and mouse inputs to the HID BLE Relay dongle.
+Cheap usb capture card is also good.

 ---